 Step #3.
 Here you will see a table showing only the keywords with the value we have filtered.
 In this example, there is nothing with the values I want.

 Step #4.
-Since this keyword does not meet the values I want, I am going to perform a new search.
-I am going to try with “vegan recipes” instead.
+Since this keyword does not meet the values I want, I will perform a new search.
+I am going to try “vegan recipes” instead.

-Competition for “vegan recipes” is fairly difficult (53), so I am going to apply the filter again.
+Competition for “vegan recipes” is fairly difficult (53), so I will apply the filter again.